How to Clean a Humidifier

-Then, gently and thoroughly scrub the base with a soft-bristle brush, getting into all the corners and removing any scale and/or mineral deposits that have formed.
+Work gently and thoroughly brush the wet base, getting into all the corners and removing any scale and/or mineral deposits that have formed.
 (You might find that your humidifier came with a special brush for cleaning; if not, you can use a bottle brush or old toothbrush.)
 Don’t forget to do the same with the pieces that you soaked in your tub of vinegar.

 Next up: Your humidifier’s tank.
 Pour any excess water out of the tank and refill it with clean water.
 Add a teaspoon of bleach (or vinegar, if you prefer) for every gallon of water, and allow the solution to sit in the tank for half an hour.
 Drain the tank and rinse very, very thoroughly with cool, clean water.

-As a general rule, household humidity should remain between 30 and 50 percent.
+- Keep the household humidity level should remain between 30 and 50 percent.
 Anything higher will cause stuffiness and condensation, inviting the growth of mold and mildew; anything less, and you might start to experience the dry nosebleeds and cracking skin so many suffer from in winter.